StanJulia/CmdStan.jl/README.md

 Right now `versioninfo()` will show its setting (if defined).

+CmdStan v4.x.x (currently v4.5.2) uses the current version of TuringLang/MCMCChain.jl.
+CmdStan v5.0.0 will switch to TuringLang/MCMCChains.jl.

+Over the next month (February 2019) all _master_ versions of StanJulia and StatisticalRethinkingJulia packages will start using MCMCChains.jl (and, for practical reasons, mostly will be tested on Julia v1.2-DEV).
+As long as MCMCChains.jl has not been registered in METADATA.jl, I use:
+`] dev https://github.com/TuringLang/MCMCChains.jl` to install MCMCChains.jl.
+Note that currently Turing.jl expects MCMCChain.jl.

 ## Documentation

 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**